spintheweb/foundation/ROADMAP.md

-# Spin the Web Foundation – Roadmap
+# Spin the Web Project – Roadmap

-This document outlines the strategic direction of the Spin the Web Foundation, including goals for governance, documentation, and development of its core projects.
+This document outlines the strategic direction of the Spin the Web Project, including goals for governance, documentation, and development of its core projects.

-## Foundation Objectives
+## Project Objectives

 - Translate institutional documents into English for international transparency
 - Establish a contributor onboarding process and public-facing handbook
-- Launch the Foundation’s official website with multilingual support
+- Launch the Project’s official website with multilingual support
 - Prepare documentation for RUNTS registration and ETS compliance

 ## Book: Weaving Digital Portals